DelroyGayle/KoolAIChess/TESTING.md

    * *Method Used*
     <p>The Movetext used can be found in testdata/file06.pgn<br>
-    This is the output of the moves in *testdata/file05.pgn* after they were used in <strong>Test 15.</strong> So, all the moves have been converted from SAN to LAN.<br>
+    This is the output of the moves in *testdata/file05.pgn* after they were used in <strong>Test 15.</strong><br>So, all the moves have been converted from SAN to LAN.<br>
     The pgn file, testdata/file06.pgn, has <em>no newlines</em> in order to test that lack of newlines is not an issue for the program.

     testdata/file07.pgn has the same data with newlines as shown here: